-When I was in Secondary School, some of my friends and I decided to study history instead of government.
-Our history teacher was shocked and surprised.
+When I was in Secondary School, three of my friends and I decided to study History instead of Government which was the norm for our section of the cohort.
+Our History teacher was shocked and surprised.
 It is quite interesting that despite being one of the most feared teachers in school, she became to the four of us the most approachable of teachers.
-She even managed to fill in the gap and keep up our studies when she was on maternity leave and the school made no provision for us to continue studying – since we were ‘merely’ studying ‘history’ – history said with much derision.
+She even managed to fill in the gap and help us keep up our studies when she was on maternity leave and the school made no provision for us to continue studying – since we were ‘merely’ studying ‘history’ – history said with much derision.

 “If you don’t know history, then you don’t know anything.
 You are a leaf that doesn’t know it is part of a tree. ”